 - Mid sun in heavy summer seasons can harm the plants, during high summers place the container in the shade.

-- If grown in indoors, plants need full light for growing.
+- If grown indoors, plants need full light for growing.
 Place them near windows or growing lights.

 Fertilizers for Growing Pudina In Pots:

-- Mint plants are low feeders, if you provide them with a rich potting soil they don’t need extra feed.
+- Mint plants are low feeders, if you provide them with rich potting soil they don’t need extra feed.

 - Feed the plants with a balanced all-purpose mild liquid fertilizer in early spring, when the young leaves start to grow

-- Fertilize the mint plants for first four to six weeks after that, and throughout the growing season.
+- Fertilize the mint plants for the first four to six weeks after that, and throughout the growing season.